XuewenWangUGA/GMATA/README.md

 Developed by Xuewen Wang.

 ## News
-A new updated version which will works most Linux syttem is coming soon.
-In addition, a new visualization of results in coming soon.
+A new updated version which will works on most Linux systems is coming soon.
+In addition, a new visualization of result is coming soon.

 ## Install for Windows, Linux and Mac OS
 You can use one of the following methods.